taboola/taboola-ios-js/README.md

 </script>
 ```

-**'page-type-values-received-from-your-Taboola-account-manager'**: pass the internal app representation of the page as received from Taboola account manager.
+**'page-type'**: pass the internal app representation of the page as received from Taboola account manager.

 **'pass-url-here'**: pass the canonical url (web representation) of the app page - this is needed for us to crawl the page to get contextual and meta data